shsagir/play-area-sync/docs/install-laravel-5-uni.md

 ## Get ready

-We assume you've already created a New App and chose Laravel in the stack chooser.
+We assume you've already created an [App](/app) and chose Laravel in the stack chooser.
 If not: You can do so in the [fortrabbit Dashboard](/dashboard).
 You should also have a [PHP development environment](/local-development) running on your local machine.
 If you haven't chosen Laravel stack when creating the App in the Dashboard at first, please set the following:

 ### Root path